 To make the best decision, we read every idea out loud and brainstormed, adding more details to it to understand how a service should work.

-An important requirement of our hackathon was an equal involvement of all team members in the discussion and idea evaluation for viability.
-Smooth talks and the time ticking and we came to a unanimous decision of designing an online service for office workers - sending messages about awkward and embarrassing issues to colleagues.
+An important requirement of our design hackathon was an equal involvement of all team members in the discussion and idea evaluation for viability.
+Smooth talks and the time ticked and we came to a unanimous decision of designing an online service for office workers - sending messages about awkward and embarrassing issues to colleagues.

 So many office workers face inconvenient issues with their colleagues, complaints that you don’t feel comfortable to express in an open dialogue.
 Noisy neighbors, poor hygiene and many other irritating and frustrating things happen in the office every day, but sometimes you can’t say it directly to your coworker.